aicatalyst-team/autoswarm/README.md

 ![AutoSwarm](autoswarm.png)

 > A multi-agent pipeline harness that self-optimizes its own topology.
-A meta-agent edits stage prompts, tool assignments, turn budgets, and pipeline structure — then reruns the benchmark, checks the score, keeps or discards the change, and repeats.
+A meta-agent edits stage prompts, tool assignments, turn budgets, and pipeline structure.

 ## How it works